 Larvae excyst in the small bowel, penetrate the mucosa, and become adults that release living larvae; the larvae migrate through the bloodstream and lymphatics and encyst within striated skeletal muscle cells.

-Symptoms begin with GI irritation followed by periorbital edema, muscle pain, fever, and eosinophilia.
+Symptoms begin with gastrointestinal irritation followed by periorbital edema, muscle pain, fever, and eosinophilia.

-Manifestations gradually resolve by about the 3rd mo, when the larvae have become fully encysted, although vague muscular pains and fatigue may persist for months.
+Manifestations gradually resolve by about the 3rd month, when the larvae have become fully encysted, although vague muscular pains and fatigue may persist.

 Diagnose using enzyme immunoassay.

-Treat symptoms (eg, with analgesics for pain and prednisone for allergic manifestations or CNS or myocardial involvement); anthelmintics kill adult worms but have little effect on encysted larvae.
+Treat symptoms (eg, with analgesics for pain and prednisone for allergic manifestations or central nervous system [CNS] or myocardial involvement); anthelmintics kill adult worms, but once larvae encyst in skeletal muscle, treatment may not eradicate them or any associated symptoms.

 Thoroughly cooking meat from pigs and wild animals can prevent trichinosis.